RahulRex0/RahulRex0.github.io/README.md

 # Google search page

-This is my first web page published.
-This is a cs50w project.
+my first web page hosted!.a cs50w project.

 you can check it out! from the link https://rahulrex0.github.io/